mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 ##### Digipeater Equipment Requirements & Usage

 The equipment requirements for Amateurs and the usage are the same as for Greencube.
-The MARMOTSat digipeater is designed to be compatible with all existing hardware and software what the Amateur community uses for digipeater operation.
-See [here](https://www.s5lab.space/index.php/digipeater-greencube/).
+The MARMOTSat digipeater is designed to be compatible with all existing hardware and software what the Amateur community uses for Greencube style digipeater operation.
+Once the digipeater is enabled, more detailed instructions will be posted here.

 #### DVB-S2 Experiment